Paul Manglona: Biography

-He was born to Prudencio Taisacan Manglona, a longtime Mayor of Rota, and Bernadita Atalig Manglona.
+He was born on January 25, 1958, to Prudencio Taisacan Manglona, a longtime Mayor of Rota, and Bernadita Atalig Manglona.
 He graduated from Father Duenas Memorial High School in Guam in 1976 as the valedictorian.
 He then graduated from Santa Clara University with a BA Degree in civil engineering and further studied at San Jose State University.
 He returned to the Northern Mariana Islands and worked for the CMS Construction before working for Rota's Public Works.